 - Working with those with disabilities

-- Collecting non-perishable foods for donation
+- Collecting non-perishable foods and clothing for donation

 - Tutoring students who need extra help

 - Helping international organisations

 - Cleaning up areas of the city or other environmentally-friendly activities

 - Mentoring younger children or providing care for those in need

 - Raising money or supplies for victims of fires, floods, or other disasters

 - Volunteering your time and talents in ANY capacity to help improve the lives of others is a perfect example of serving the community.